2017 CAAM Documentary Fund

 - Applicants must be 18 years of age, be citizens or legal residents of the United States or its territories.

-- Applicants must have previous film or television experience as demonstrated by the sample tape.
-If this is your first media project, you must provide a video sample of the proposed work that demonstrates your ability to tell a story well through a visual medium.
+- Applicants must have previous film or television experience.
+If this is your first media project, you must provide a video sample that demonstrates your ability to tell a story well through a visual medium.

-- CAAM requires a Fiscal Sponsor, which is a non-profit 501(c)(3) IRS tax-exempt entity.
-Your sponsor agrees to accept funds from CAAM on your behalf and is responsible for redistributing funds to the project accordingly.
+- In some cases, CAAM may require a Fiscal Sponsor, which is a non-profit 501(c)(3) IRS tax-exempt entity.
+Your sponsor would agree to accept funds from CAAM on your behalf and is responsible for redistributing funds to the project accordingly.

 - Projects must be delivered according to PBS standard lengths (26:46, 56:46)

 - Only one proposal per applicant will be accepted.

 - Projects not intended for public television audience.